plinkr/tools.plocate.search/README.md

 # Add-on for LibreELEC/Kodi `plocate Search`

-`plocate Search` | `tools.plocate.search` is a LibreELEC/Kodi add-on designed to provide efficient offline search functionality for your multimedia library.
-By leveraging [`plocate`](https://plocate.sesse.net/) and [`updatedb`](https://plocate.sesse.net/), this add-on allows you to quickly locate files within your library, even when offline.
-The add-on integrates seamlessly with Kodi, offering an intuitive graphical interface for searching and navigating your media files.
+`plocate Search` | `tools.plocate.search` is a LibreELEC/Kodi add-on that provides efficient offline search for your multimedia library.
+Using [`plocate`](https://plocate.sesse.net/) and [`updatedb`](https://plocate.sesse.net/), this add-on lets you quickly locate files within your library even when you're offline.
+It integrates seamlessly with Kodi, offering an intuitive graphical interface to search and browse your media files.

 ## Table of Contents